sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-json.rst

-Writing to JSON Files
+Writing as JSON Files
 =====================

 Fire Insights enables you to write your DataFrame to JSON Files.

-Workflow for writing to JSON file
+Workflow for writing as JSON files
 ----------------------